-(a) The identification of critical control points.
-The points, steps or procedures in a given process at which control can be applied, and as a result, a hazard can be prevented, eliminated, or reduced to acceptable levels.
+(a) The identification of critical control points, if any.
+Critical control points are the points, steps or procedures in a given process at which control can be applied, and as a result, a hazard can be prevented, eliminated, or reduced to acceptable levels.

-(b) The establishment of critical limits for each critical control point.
-A critical limit is the maximum or minimum value to which a physical, biological, or chemical hazard must be controlled in order to prevent, eliminate, or reduce to an acceptable level the occurrence of an identified hazard.
+Page 83 of 138 Strikeout text is deleted Underline text is added (b) The establishment of critical limits for each critical control point.
+Critical limits are the maximum or minimum value to which a physical, biological, or chemical hazard must be controlled in order to prevent, eliminate, or reduce to an acceptable level the occurrence of an identified hazard.
 For example: the establishment of specific limits on temperature, humidity, or pH.